kstenerud/concise-encoding/ce-structure.md

 #### Strings

-Strings and verbatim strings are considered equivalent if their contents are equal.
+Strings are considered equivalent if their contents are equal.
 Comparisons are case sensitive unless otherwise specified by the schema.

 #### Arrays